networknt/light-doc/content/tutorial/eventuate/todo-list/rest-test.md

 ]
 ```

-Event sourcing system will subscribe the events from event store and process user defined event handlers.
+Event sourcing system will subscribe the events from event store and process the events by user-defined event handlers.

-For todo-list example, the event handle simply gets the event and save the latest todo info into local TODO table.
+For todo-list example, the event handler simply gets the event and save the latest todo info into local TODO table.

+In the next step, we are going to implement a [hybrid command][] side with the light-hybrid-4j framework.

 [tutorial]: /tutorial/eventuate/getting-started/
+[hybrid command]: /tutorial/eventuate/todo-list/hybrid-command/